adonai-reigns/Gods-Assembly-Songbook/ROADMAP.md

 - A new screen similar to audience view but for instrumentalists, that shows the chords
 - Update Import/export scripts to include chord changes relative to lyrics

+# tags / categories for songs

+- Ability to tag songs so as to organise and filter large song collections